divibanks/wp-blame/readme.txt

 You can add usernames to a whitelist of people who's actions should not be logged on the website.

+= Is WP Blame compatible with multisite installations? =

+Yes, WP Blame is fully compatible with WordPress multisite installations.

 == Changelog ==

 = 2.1.6=

-* FIX: Fixed a major error occurring in the 'prepare_items()' method, specifically in the pagination calculation.
+* Fixed critical error causing "Division by zero" in log list pagination
+* Improved overall plugin stability and security
+* Enhanced compatibility with latest WordPress version

 = 2.1.5 =